 Intracellular dehydration = oxygen not released to the cell (which is used to make more water)

 Intracellular dehydration = lack of energy and net negative charge

 For every molecule of NO, two molecules of deuterium-depleted water are made.
-Arachidonic acid (AA) is an omega 6 fat embedded in cell membranes.
+Arachidonic acid (AA) is an omega-6 fat embedded in cell membranes.
 It is used to start an inflammatory cascade.
-Acute inflammation is a good thing to be able to turn on in order to heal a tissue.
+Acute inflammation is a good thing to be able to turn on in order to heal tissue.
 The end-product of the AA cascade is more deuterium-depleted water.

 Does inflammation ultimately rehydrate the cell?
 Can we help resolve the inflammation and restore exclusion zone (EZ) water levels in the cell using sunlight?
 Sunlight contains tons of infrared (IR) and red light.

 IR builds more EZ water all throughout the body.
 EZ sequesters deuterium (oxygen has a 9.6x greater affinity to bind deuterium).
 Unsequestered deuterium contributes to mitochondrial dysfunction.

 IR from sunlight = more EZ water and better confinement of deuterium in areas in which it won’t cause mitochondrial dysfunction.
 Red light displaces NO at ETC Step 4 so water can be made again in the mitochondria.

 Chronic inflammation is a sign of intracellular dehydration aka lack of EZ water.
 Sunlight/IR in the skin is an amazing remedy.
 And better yet, IR is always present in sunlight, no matter the time of day or year.